pmbstyle/pmbstyle/README.md

 website/app development cycle, from initial analysis and planning, creating wireframes to production deployment.

 Have strong JavaScript, Vue.js, REST, CSS/SCSS, and HTML5 skills.
-For the last several years gained comprehensive experience with Laravel and PHP in general and worked on many Laravel+Vue.js/Nuxt.js projects as a Lead developer.
-Have vast experience with React.js, MySQL, WordPress, Opencart, and Electron.js.
+For the last several years, I gained comprehensive experience with Laravel and PHP in general and worked on many Laravel+Vue.js/Nuxt.js projects as a Lead developer.
+I have vast experience with Python, MySQL/Postgres, WordPress, and Electron.js.

 Feel confident working with technologies like Git, Docker, Figma, Jira / ClickUp, Slack, etc.

-Always seeking skill improvement and better practices.
+I am always seeking skill improvement and better practices.

 📫 https://www.linkedin.com/in/slava-trofimov-ca/